twdsco/mirror-ftpsync/doc/ftpsync.conf.5.md

 :   Default: **/etc/ssl/certs**

 **RSYNC_SSL_METHOD**
-:    ftpsync can use either stunnel4, stunnel4-old, or socat to set up the
+:    ftpsync can use either stunnel, stunnel-old, or socat to set up the
      encrypted tunnel.

-     **stunnel4**
+     **stunnel**
-     :   requires at least stunnel4 version 5.15 built aginst openssl 1.0.2 or later such that the stunnel build supports the checkHost service-level option.
+     :   requires at least stunnel version 5.15 built aginst openssl 1.0.2 or later such that the stunnel build supports the checkHost service-level option.
 This will cause stunnel to verify both the peer certificate's validity and that it's actually for the host we wish to connect to.

-      **stunnel4-old**
+      **stunnel-old**
       :   will skip the checkHost check.
 As such it will connect to any peer that is able to present a valid certificate, regardless of which name it is made out to.